sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 - Performance pressure later in the ED journey for admitted patients.

 This supports a more informative analysis than ranking hospital corporations using only a single ED wait-time measure.

+## Analysis Methodology

+### Peer Benchmark Selection

+The median was selected as the primary peer-group benchmark because it is less sensitive to unusually high or low wait-time values and better represents the performance of a typical corporation within the same hospital peer group.

+The mean was retained in the broader yearly trend analysis because it is still useful for understanding overall performance and the influence of extreme values.

+For peer benchmarking, the performance gap is calculated as:

+`Corporation P90 - Peer Group Median P90`

+A positive gap indicates a higher wait time than the peer-group median, while a negative gap indicates a lower wait time.

+The peer benchmark is calculated separately for each hospital peer group within each fiscal year.

+This benchmark is not volume-weighted; each hospital corporation contributes one observation regardless of patient volume.

+### Persistent Performance Gap Definition